Scout Association of Hong Kong: Founding of Hong Kong Scouting movement

 Enthusiasts and organisations, including Queen's College and St. Joseph's College, established Boy Scout troops.
-On 11 September 1913, St. Joseph's College formed a Boy Scout troop.
+On 20 September 1913, St. Joseph's College formed a Boy Scout troop.
 Baden-Powell sent a letter of congratulation to the St. Joseph's College Boy Scouts on 26 November 1913, which was published in the first issue of the Scout Gazette, the first Scout publication in Hong Kong.
 The St. Joseph's College troop was the first affiliated with the Boy Scout Association being registered as the 1st Hong Kong Boy Scout Troop on 1 May 1914.
 At the time, the Chief Scout was Major F.J.
 Bowen and the Scoutmaster was Albert Edwards.
 Besides training in map reading and communication, the troop also provided training in ambulance by Dr Coleman.
 On 29 December 1914, the troop was extended with a short-life Sea Scout Troop by Capt.
 P. Streafield, connected to HMS Triumph of the Royal Navy.
 The Troop also held the first Scout camp in Murray Barracks.
 At the same time, Bowen was invited to Peak School to educate pupils in Scouting and the school later established a Wolf Cub Pack.
 The 2nd Hong Kong Scout Troop of St. Andrew's Church was registered on 25 November 1914.
 Major Alexander Anderson McHardy was appointed Colony Commissioner on 1 May 1914 and then-Governor of Hong Kong Francis Henry May became Chief Scout of Hong Kong.
 At the beginning all member Scouts were of European descent and not well-recognised by Chinese society.
 Membership was restricted to those of British nationality.
 Vice Admiral Robert Hamilton Anstruther succeeded Major McHardy as Colony Commissioner on 1 May 1915.
 The Boy Scout Association Hong Kong branch started up in July 1915, and was responsible for Scout training.
 At the end of September 1915, there were in total 155 members in the first census.

+Seamen's Institute (海員訓練學校) was an institute training seamen in Hong Kong located at 8, Praya East which is now the Harcourt Building at Gloucester Road, Wan Chai.
+In the early days of The Scout Association of Hong Kong, they conducted non-regular activities in the institute.